codingjoe/joeflow/README.rst

 Things don’t always go according to plan especially when humans are involved.
 Even the best workflow can’t cover all possible edge cases.
 Joeflow embraces that fact.
-It allows uses to interrupt a process at any given point and modify it’s current state.
+It allows uses to interrupt a workflow at any given point and modify it’s current state.
 All while tracking all changes.
 This allows developers to automate the main cases and users handle manually exceptions.
 This allows you businesses to ship